Name Title Office Phone Vacant Director

 It is the University of Rhode Island’s (URI) policy that all personnel, including employees, visiting scientists, postdoctoral fellows, students, and other persons retained by or working at or for URI conduct their affairs in accordance with U.S. laws and regulations, including compliance with U.S. export control laws and regulations applicable to its operations.
-The URI Export Control Policy and Guidance are available here.

 Export controls are a dynamic and multi-faceted body of law and regulations that can affect a research institution in many ways.
 Compliance with the statutory and regulatory requirements is critical because non-compliance may carry serious civil and/or criminal penalties for both the researcher and the institution.
 Export controls present a special challenge to research institutions because they demand that national security and the necessary safeguards it mandates be reconciled with the fundamental principle of unrestricted academic freedom, which includes the right to freely publish research findings within an unfettered global academic community.

 Transactions that may Trigger an Export Control Issue

 • Exposing foreign nationals to research labs?